meltyourface/blank/posts/Invocation-of-angels/Designing-Angelic-Talismans-Four-Divine-Tools-for-Spiritual-Growth/index.md

 **Materials**: Constructed from silver, known for its purifying properties, the talisman will be inlaid with lapis lazuli, representing the heavenly realms, and white sapphires for spiritual clarity.

-Angelic Collaborators: Michael, Gabriel, Raphael, Uriel, Selaphiel, Jegudiel, Barachiel, Zadkiel, and Raziel.
+**Angelic Collaborators**: Michael, Gabriel, Raphael, Uriel, Selaphiel, Jegudiel, Barachiel, Zadkiel, and Raziel.
 Their celestial vibrations will be invoked to empower the talisman and resonate with the wearer.

 2. The Seraphic Talisman: